-Significant progress has been made in a number of areas in recent years regarding the identification and categorization of power system failures.
+Considerable progress has been made in several areas in recent years regarding the identification and categorization of power system failures.
 Finding power system flaws is crucial, particularly in businesses where prolonged blackouts can result in significant financial losses.
-Historically, eye examination and trial-and-error switching have been used by power companies as conventional means of defect identification.
-Furthermore, systems based on artificial neural networks have been employed for defect categorization and detection.
+Historically, eye examination and trial-and-error switching were used by power companies as conventional means of defect identification.
+Furthermore, systems based on artificial neural networks were employed for defect categorization and detection.

 Neural network techniques based on artificial intelligence (AI) are commonly employed to develop tools for investigating power system faults.
-Three layers make up the architecture on which ML are based: input, output, and hidden layer.
-The capacity of ML to learn on their own and only need a few parameter adjustments is one of its main advantages.
-The network modifies its weights during training, making it easier to implement real-time problems.
-It does have several drawbacks, though, such the lengthy training periods required to analyse multidimensional situations.
+The architecture on which ML is based comprises three layers: input, output, and hidden layer.
+The capacity of ML to learn on its own with only a few parameter adjustments required is one of its main advantages.
+The network modifies its weights during training, facilitating the implementation of real-time problems.
+It does have several drawbacks, though, such as the lengthy training periods required to analyze multidimensional situations.
 Large data sets and dispersed data are also necessary for ML to update the weights in its structural model, and multidimensional analysis will always need lengthy training times [4].
-Failure analysis using artificial neural networks may be done in a number of ways.
+Failure analysis using artificial neural networks may be done in many ways.
 For instance, a model for defect classification and identification utilizing a feed-forward artificial neural network is shown in [5].
-For every one of the eleven fault situations, three-phase root mean square voltages and currents are used to train the model.
-Four fault parameters are produced by this approach, which are used to locate the fault, classify the fault, locate the ground fault, and indicate if the fault is present.
+For each of the eleven fault situations, three-phase root mean square voltages and currents are used to train the model.
+This approach produces four fault parameters, which are used to locate and classify the fault, locate the ground fault, and indicate the fault presence.

-The contribution of the study to the literature is provided by a comprehensive review of a number of artificial intelligence based methods used in the detection and classification of transmission line faults.
-By comparatively evaluating the effectiveness of traditional and modern methods such as Support Vector Machines, Logistic Regression and Decision Trees, it contributes to a better understanding of existing methods and techniques in this field.
+The contribution of the study to the literature is provided by a comprehensive review of a number of artificial intelligence-based methods used in the detection and classification of transmission line faults.
+Through a comparative evaluation of the effectiveness of traditional and modern methods such as support vector machines, logistic regression and decision trees, it contributes to a better understanding of existing methods and techniques in this field.
 There are similar studies in the literature.
-However, the accuracy obtained with our proposed method is better than other studies in the literature.
+However, the accuracy achieved with our proposed method surpasses that of other studies in the literature.

-For defect identification and classification, Kumar and colleagues employed a feed-forward neural network trained with a back propagation technique [6].
+For defect identification and classification, Kumar et al. employed a feed-forward neural network trained with a back propagation technique [6].
 Gowrishanka et al. classified and detected faults in transmission lines using artificial neural networks and discrete wavelet transforms [7].
 The authors employ wavelet transform to extract information from the transient signal in both the time and frequency domain, and they apply ANN to classify faults.
-Neural network-based high-speed fault localization and detection approach was proposed by [8].
+A neural network-based high-speed fault localization and detection approach was proposed by [8].
 Albatsh et al. determined the weakest or most susceptible areas of the power system using four voltage stability indices.
-They carried out a comparison analysis of the indices based on how sensitive these indices were to the voltage collapse point [9].
+They conducted a comparison analysis of the indices based on how sensitive these indices were to the voltage collapse point [9].
 The objective of Choudhury et al. 3 is to illustrate how a power grid experiencing a phase-ground failure differs from a system using solely PSS in terms of the coordinated functioning of PSS and SVC [10].
-In their investigation, Shekhawat et al. highlighted significant concerns pertaining to voltage stability indices [11].
+In their investigation, Shekhawat et al. highlighted significant concerns about voltage stability indices [11].
 Using MATLAB-PSAT to simulate the Uganda Power System, Kyomugisha et al. assessed voltage stability and related improvement methods [12].
 A review of several methods for accurate defect diagnosis, categorization, and troubleshooting is provided by Kanwal et al. [13].